-However, none of these achievements are possible without our incredible community.
-Our dedicated faculty, hailing from various corners of the world, are committed to delivering a high-quality education to our students.
-Our support staff, many of whom have been with the school for over a decade, work tirelessly behind the scenes to maintain our campus's smooth functioning.
-Our students, representing over 60 nationalities, create a true international mosaic.
-Their remarkable achievements and university acceptances to some of the world's top institutions are a testament to their exceptional abilities.
+However, these achievements are only possible with our incredible community.
+Our dedicated faculty from various corners of the world are committed to delivering a high-quality education to our scholars.
+Our talented support staff work tirelessly behind the scenes to maintain our campus's smooth functioning.
+Our scholars, representing over 65 nationalities, create a true international mosaic.
+Their remarkable achievements and university acceptances to some of the world's top institutions testify to their exceptional abilities.
+This diversity is a source of strength and pride for our school, fostering a sense of belonging and inclusivity.

 The invaluable contributions of our parent community, particularly the Parents and Teachers Association (PATA), are evident throughout the year.
 Moreover, our community partners, including our accrediting body WASC, our AISA membership, our collaboration with the US State Department, and our affiliation with the College Board, ensure that we uphold rigorous international standards.